FadiZidiDz/LoLA-SpecViT-Model/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under a custom non-commercial license - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments